truenas/documentation/content/en/hub/tasks/scheduled/scrub.md

 To create a scrub task for a pool, go to **Tasks > Scrub Tasks** and click *ADD*.
 First, select a pool for the scrub task.
 Enter a number for the *Threshhold days*.
-The *Threshhold days* are the number days before a completed scrub is allowed to run again.
+The *Threshhold days* are the number of days before a completed scrub is allowed to run again.
 This controls the task schedule.
 For example, scheduling a scrub to run daily and setting *Threshold days* to 7 means the scrub attempts to run daily.
 When the scrub is successful, it continues to